elindstr/oah-search/readme.md

 ## Technical Description

-A minimalist front-end interface allows a user to enter a search query with optional filters for CPC, MIRS, RIF, and CTC cases.
+A minimalist front-end interface allows the user to enter a search query with optional filters for CPC, MIRS, RIF, and CTC cases.
 Terms in a search query may be connected using AND, OR, 'literal', and/or a special proximity connector ('/n') to find terms n words apart.

-A backend node.js server, using express and socket.io, receives the query, parses the query into searchable logic, iteratively applies the search logic to the selected directories of text files, parses the case name and number from the resulting decisions along with a snippet of the hit, and returns these results to the front-end.
+A backend node.js server using express and socket.io receives the query, parses the query into searchable logic, iteratively applies the search logic to the selected directories of text files, parses the case name and number from the resulting decisions along with a snippet of the hit, and returns these results to the front-end.

-The project is currently deployed on a minimalist Ionos virtual machine running an nginx server on Ubuntu: [https://www.ericjlindstrom.com/](https://www.ericjlindstrom.com/).
+The project is currently deployed on an economy-class Ionos virtual machine running an nginx server: [www.ericjlindstrom.com](https://www.ericjlindstrom.com/).

-Pull requests welcomed.